-- 1. Upon dismissal, an employee shall receive a cash severance allowance equal to one (1) week's pay for each six (6) months of continuous service, or major portion thereof, to a maximum of twelve (12) weeks upon discharge and twenty-six (26) weeks upon layoff or death.
-Employees who, on March 12, 2008, had at least twelve and one half (12.5) years of continuous full-time service, shall be grandfathered and will be entitled to continue to accrue severance pay up to the previous maximum of forty-four (44) weeks' pay upon layoff, death or discharge.
+1. An employee shall receive a cash severance allowance equal to one (1) week's pay for each six (6) months of continuous service, or major portion thereof, to a maximum twenty-six (26) weeks upon layoff or death.
+Employees who, on March 12, 2008, had at least twelve and one half (12.5) years of continuous full-time service, shall be grandfathered and will be entitled to continue to accrue severance pay up to the previous maximum of forty-four (44) weeks' pay upon layoff or death .
+Employees hired after the date of ratification of this Agreement are eligible to receive severance pay equal to a rate of one (1) week of severance pay for each year of service with a minimum of two (2) weeks and a maximum of twelve (12) weeks of severance.
 Severance pay is to be computed at the highest weekly rate of pay received by the employee in the previous calendar year.
-Severance shall be paid bi-weekly with the normal payroll cycle for the number of weeks the severance amount represents or, at the employee's request, severance shall be paid in a lump sum. - 2.
-Severance shall be paid from a liquidation of the employee's accumulated supplemental retirement amount, if any, as earned under Article VIII-A and a sum of cash so that the total of the two equals the severance amount payable under this section.
+Severance shall be paid bi-weekly with the normal payroll cycle for the number of weeks the severance amount represents or, at the employee's request, severance shall be paid in a lump sum.
+Employees who are terminated for just and sufficient cause are not eligible to receive severance.

+2. Severance shall be paid from a liquidation of the employee's accumulated supplemental retirement amount, if any, as earned under Article VIII-A and a sum of cash so that the total of the two equals the severance amount payable under this section.
 At the employee's option, or as required under the Pension Plan document, the employee may defer payment of the supplemental pension amount until attainment of retirement age as provided in the Pension Plan document.
 Such option shall be selected no later than thirty (30) days following separation.
-In no event shall any combination of the two payments exceed the 44-week maximum. - 3.
-Severance pay shall not be paid in the cases of proven misuse of company funds, or in the case of deliberate self-provoked discharge for the proven purpose of collecting the severance pay.
-"Deliberate self-provoked discharge" shall mean cases where an employee conducts himself or herself in a manner to compel discharge in order to collect severance indemnities rather than resign. - 4.
-In the case where an employee separates from employment because of death while employed full-time, a severance benefit shall be paid as defined in Section 1.
+In no event shall any combination of the two payments exceed the 44-week maximum.

+3. In the case where an employee separates from employment because of death while employed full-time, a severance benefit shall be paid as defined in Section 1.
 The amount shall be paid in cash in a single sum to his or her beneficiary.
 The term "beneficiary" means (a) the person or persons designated by the employee in the employee's latest written notice to the Employer; (b) if there is no designated beneficiary living, the employee's legal spouse; (c) if neither a designated beneficiary nor the legal spouse of the employee survives the employee, the employee's estate.
 Any designation of the beneficiary may be changed from time to time by the employee by giving written notice to the Employer.

-- 5. If an employee has been terminated for any reason, has received severance benefits under the terms and conditions of the contract and subsequently returns to work for The Post, he or she shall at the employee's option: - (a) return the severance in a lump sum, or - (b) make no return of severance benefits received or make a partial return, in which case the amount not returned shall be subsequently withheld from any severance benefit the employee may be entitled to in the future. - (c) in the case of a discharge and reinstatement with the award of back pay, make no return of severance benefits received or make a partial return, in which case the amount not returned shall be credited against the back pay award.
-In that event the amount credited against the back pay award (equated in time, i.e., hours or weeks) shall be restored to any severance benefit the employee may be entitled to in the future.
+4. If an employee has been terminated for any reason, has received severance benefits under the terms and conditions of the contract and subsequently returns to work for The Post, he or she shall at the employee's option:

+(a) return the severance in a lump sum, or

+(b) make no return of severance benefits received or make a partial return, in which case the amount not returned shall be subsequently withheld from any severance benefit the employee may be entitled to in the future.